Jonatas98Lopes/Django-Projects/Django summary/Lesson03/Paths.md

 ## How do we create our initial page?

 * First, we need to import the _views.py_ file from the app we want to run that page.
+Import it into _urls.py_.
 This file is responsible for returning an answer for the user when they request a page.
    * If we just want to display a simple text when the user asks, we can go to that _views.py_ file and import the function _HttpResponse_ with the command: _from django.shortcuts import HttpResponse_.
 * Now that we have imported the function we need, we can create a function to render something on the screen when the user requests information.
 In Django, each function will be responsible for each page basically.